 I. - All officers to whom these rules may be declared applicable, who may have been more than six months at duty, shall be subjected to departmental examinations and shall be required to pass according to the standard or the standards of examinations which may be applicable to them respectively in each subject, according to the rules herein set forth.
-Every officer who has not passed all the examinations prescribed in his case must appear half-yearly for examination.
-An officer may, on sufficient cause being shown, be exempted by the Commissioner of the Head of his department from appearance at any particular examination.
+Except as provided in Rule LIV, every officer who has not passed all the examinations prescribed in his case must appear half-yearly for examination.
+An officer may, on sufficient cause being shown, be exempted by the Commissioner or the Head of his Department from appearance at any particular examination.

-The examinations in languages are open to the following classes of officers only-
+The examinations in languages are open to the following classes of officers only:-

-- (i) to the classes of officers mentioned in Rule XII ; - (ii) to officers required by the rules of their service, e.g., officers of the Public Works Department, to pass ; - (iii) to officers who are entitled to a reward on passing ; - (iv) to officers of the Jail department and Medical subordinates other than those of the class mentioned in Rule XII who are permitted by the Inspector-General of Jails to present themselves for examination.
+- (i) to the classes of officers mentioned in Rule XII; - (ii) to officers required by the rules of their service to pass, e.g., officers of the Public Works Department; - (iii) to officers who are entitled to a reward on passing; - (iv) to officers of the Jail Department and Medical subordinates other than those of the class mentioned in Rule XII who are permitted by the Inspector-General of Jails to present themselves for examination.